JoshuaRadin37/apfmalloc/README.md

 # lralloc.rs
-Implementation of lralloc in rust
+Implementation of lralloc in Rust

+Based on the lralloc allocator, found here in this [github repo](https://github.com/ricleite/lrmalloc)